bea-NOM/Toklytics-MatchIQ/docs/enable-gpt5.md

 - This repo contains a small feature-flag helper at `config/feature-flags.ts` that reads the environment variable `ENABLE_GPT5`.
 - When `ENABLE_GPT5=true`, `src/lib/ai-client.ts` will select `gpt-5-preview` as the model name.
 Replace that string with the exact model identifier you receive from OpenAI.

+Note: For safety this repo requires both `ENABLE_GPT5=true` and `ENABLE_GPT5_ALLOW=true` to be set in order to actually enable GPT-5.
+This prevents accidental enabling from a single mistaken var flip.

 ## Steps: OpenAI / provider side

 1. Request access to the GPT-5 preview from OpenAI (or your provider).
 This often requires joining a waitlist or getting invited to a preview program.